konnect-dev/connect/README.md

 # connect
 Connect app is basically for connecting strangers in same geolocation.
+Technologies used: